yogeshagr/golang/gopl/gopl.md

 combined into larger ones with operations like addition and subtraction.
 Basic types are collected into aggregates like arrays and structs.
-Expressions are used in statements whose execution order is determined by control-flow statements like if and for.
+Expressions are used in statements whose execution order is determined by control-flow statements like "if" and "for".
 Statements are grouped into functions for isolation and reuse.
 Functions are gathered into source files and packages.

 ### Names
 - Go has 25 keywords like "if" and "switch" that may be used only where the